nixiesearch/nixiesearch/docs/docs/quickstart.md

 * `-p 8080:8080`: expose the port 8080.
 * `standalone`: a Nixiesearch running mode, with colocated indexer and searcher processes.

+> **Note**: Standalone mode in Nixiesearch is made for testing and does not need a config file.
+But this mode has its own trade-offs:
+> * When started from Docker, there is **no persistence**: all your indexed documents are stored in RAM and will be lost after restart.
+See the [Persistence](reference/config/persistence/overview.md) chapter on setting it up.
+> * **Dynamic mapping** is enabled: Nixiesearch will try to deduce index schema based on documents it indexes.
+As it cannot know upfront which fields are you going to use for search, filtering and faceting, it marks every field as searchable, filterable and facetable - which wastes a lot of disk space.
+See the [Index mapping](reference/config/mapping.md) section for details.

 ## Indexing data

 After you start the Nixiesearch service in the `standalone` mode listening on port `8080`, let's index some docs!